 From Osaka: From Abenohashi Station in Osaka, it takes an hour on the Kintetsu Minami-Osaka Line to reach Kashihara-jingu-mae Station.

 From Nara: From Kintetsu Nara Station, it takes about 50 minutes on the Kintetsu Line to reach Kashihara-jingu-mae Station via Yamato-Saidaiji.

 Discover Kashihara's transition through 1,000 years of history

-Fujiwara-kyo in modern-day Kashihara was the imperial capital for a mere 16 years between 694 and 710.
+Fujiwara-kyo was the imperial capital for a mere 16 years between 694 and 710.
 The imperial palace site is now covered by fields of seasonal flowers.
-Fujiwara Capital Museum offers a look at the area's past.
+Fujiwara Information Center offers a look at the area's past.

-The three Yamato mountains of Mt.
+The Three Mountains of Yamato of Mt.
 Kagu, Mt.
 Unebi and Mt.
-Miminashi were incorporated into the old capital.
+Miminashi were all part of the ancient capital.
 They are celebrated in some of the oldest poetry anthologies and are still linked by pleasant walking trails.

 From Kashihara-jingu-mae Station, you can reach Kashihara-jingu Shrine within a few minutes on foot.
-It is dedicated to the first non-legendary emperor of Japan, Jimmu, and the site is hailed as the spot where he took the throne.
-After visiting the shrine building, stroll in its peaceful surroundings, which include a large lake.
+It is dedicated to the first emperor of Japan, Jimmu, and the site is hailed as the spot where he was enthroned.
+After visiting the shrine building, stroll in its peaceful surroundings, which include the Fukada-ike Pond.